 Mobility SVM is the industry leader in wheelchair accessible trucks and their 2014 Chevy Silverado offers stunning new styling as well as mobility upgrades to allow people in wheelchairs even greater access to transportation.
 August is the best time to buy with a $500 Gas Card when you purchase a truck before August 31st, 2014.
 See store for details, card sent by mail after delivery, please allow 1-2 weeks for mailing.

-Improvements in the 2014 version, as compared to previous GoShichi and MobilitySVM trucks, includes a lift cycle time that has gone done from 46 seconds to only 32 seconds.
-Fuel economy ha also improved in conjunction with a weight reduction on the conversion from 900 pounds to just 450 pounds.
-The pan that holds the wheelchair is bigger than in previous models and can easily handle wheelchairs up to 28 3/4" wide.
-It also has an outstanding 750 pound lifting capacity.
-MobilitySVM also added a brand new feature, a latch that allows the converted door to be opened as a normal door would, making it easy for ambulatory passengers to ride or drive.
-As always, all MobilitySVM trucks are crash tested and meet FMVSS front, side, and rear impact requirements.
+Notable improvements in the 2014 truck versus previous GoShichi and Mobility SVM trucks include a quicker cycle time for the lift - from 46 seconds to 32 seconds.
+Fuel economy is improved by a weight reduction on the conversion from 900 pounds to 450 pounds.
+The pan that holds the wheelchair is now larger and can accommodate wheelchairs up to 28 3/4" wide with an impressive 750 pound lifting capacity.
+Mobility SVM also introduces a latch that allows the converted door to be opened normally for when ambulatory passengers ride or drive.
+As in previous years, all Mobility SVM trucks are crash tested and meet FMVSS front, side, and rear impact requirements.

 The new 2014 model, as in years past, can be converted for either driver or passenger accessibility on the Chevy Silverado chassis.
 The 2014 line promises to be lighter, faster, and more functional than the 1st generation trucks.
 Chief among the improvements, according to edmunds.com are:

 New, more fuel-efficient engines; improved interior; quiet highway ride."